Gothic describes the dominant architectural style of medieval buildings in Europe between the mid-12th and the early 16th centuries.

 Ely Cathedral, Cambridgeshire

-Externally, it towers to a height of 48 metres, while internally, it hovers over the cathedral’s crossing.
+Externally, it towers 48 metres, while internally, it hovers over the cathedral’s crossing.

-In 1322 the cathedral’s old Norman tower fell down.
+In 1322 the cathedral’s old Norman tower fell.
 Rather than rebuilding in the same form, an octagon was created at the heart of the cathedral.

 Wells Cathedral, Somerset

-William Joy, the architect at Wells Cathedral from 1329-47, reworked the Early English choir and extended it to the east during the second quarter of the 14th century.
+William Joy, the architect at Wells Cathedral from 1329 to 1347, reworked the Early English choir and extended it to the east during the second quarter of the 14th century.

 The joint between the early cathedral and the new work can be seen in the solid masonry above the main arcades.